-With summer right around the corner it won’t be long before we’re all out on our decks, porches and patios entertaining friends and family.
+Now that summer is here many of us find ourselves out on our decks, porches, and patios entertaining friends and family.
 Brazilian Lemonade is always a refreshing drink to serve during the hot summer months.
-Contrary to it’s name this homemade lemonade is made with limes.
+Contrary to its name this homemade lemonade is made with limes.
 This is because Brazilian lemons look and taste more like common limes.
-And…if that’s not enough, let me confuse you a little more – they actually call this Swiss lemonade in Brazil.
+And if that’s not enough, let me confuse you a little more – they actually call this Swiss lemonade in Brazil.

-Limes, sugar and sweetened condensed milk come together and create an insanely delicious drink.
+That’s it!
+Limes, sugar, and sweetened condensed milk come together and create an insanely delicious drink.
 It’s like homemade limeade with a twist.
 The sweetened condensed milk adds a delicious, sweet, smooth and subtle creamy consistency to an otherwise bold and tart drink.
+It’s so easy – you can make as much or as little as you need.

 Underneath that frothy top layer is a delicious drink perfect for any summertime get-together.
 You and your guest will love sipping on a Brazilian Lemonade on a hot summer evening.